 7. System Testing

-This software is tested such that it works fine for the different operating systems.
+System Testing is carried out on the whole system in the context of either system requirement specifications or functional requirement specifications or in the context of both.
+The software is tested such that it works fine for the different operating systems.
 It is covered under the black box testing technique.
 In this, we just focus on the required input and output without focusing on internal working.

 In this, we have security testing, recovery testing, stress testing, and performance testing